 Cusco… and the Altitude

-Never had I thought one day I would be here, in Peru, getting ready and excited to see the magical Machu Picchu with my own eyes (check out: Pilgrimage to City in the Sky).
+Never had I thought one day I would be here, in Peru, getting ready and excited to see the magical Machu Picchu with my own eyes.
 The legendary Inca heritage was abandoned in the 16th century, and then preserved and covered in the jungle until it was once again discovered by the American explorer, Hiram Bingham.
 The ruins left so many treasures and insights about the Inca’s way of life, and today tourist flooded into the site around the world that require the authorities to set a daily visitor’s limit (and I heard they changed the rules for visiting time yet again this year, so please keep up with the news).

 One thing that may concern you (and me) is the altitude sickness.
 It was the first time that I traveled to a place located over 3,000 meters above sea level – the threshold for altitude sickness reaction (and yeah, I had even gone up to 5,000 above sea level when traveling across Chile’s border to the Uyuni salt flat in Bolivia, but that’s another story).
 In fact, Machu Picchu was not the problem because the site is “only” 2,800 meters above sea level; and its nearby town, Agues Calientes, is a bit lower.
 You will be fine when you are there.
 The problem is, to get to Agues Calientes, you have to go through Cusco, the major hub that connects you to Machu Picchu from the outside world, and Cusco is situated on 3,399 over sea level.
 It’s almost impossible to avoid Cusco during your trip to Machu Picchu, plus, the historic city has quite a lot to see as well.